 Within the planning area, the largest water diversions are the export facilities of the State Water Project (SWP) and Central Valley Project (CVP) in the south Delta.
 In addition, there are two power plants in Antioch and Pittsburg which divert large amounts of water for their operations, and several diversions that supply water to Contra Costa Water District and to cities on the periphery of the Delta.
 Finally, there are over 2,000 individual small diversions (<100 cfs) serving agricultural parcels.
 A limited number of detailed studies on these small diversions (Nobriga et al. 2004, Cook and Buffaloe 1998, and Spaar 1994) concluded that their effects on delta smelt are likely very small or in some cases could not be determined.
 Therefore fish screens on small diversions were not widely pursued in the Delta and Suisun Planning Area during Stage 1 of ERP implementation, largely due to high costs and potentially small population benefits to fish species.
-Funding for screening small diversions in the Delta is not likely to be a priority for ERP implementation in Stage 2.
+Funding for screening small diversions in the Delta is not likely to be a high priority for ERP implementation in Stage 2, but may be pursued in the context of other Delta planning processes.